gallandarakhneorg/labmanager/README.md

 All rights reserved.

-This software is the confidential and proprietary information of the Systems and Transportation Laboratory ("Confidential Information").
+This software is the confidential and proprietary information of the CIAD laboratory and the Université de Technologie de Belfort-Montbéliard ("Confidential Information").
-You shall not disclose such Confidential Information and shall use it only in accordance with the terms of the license agreement you entered into with the CIAD.
+You shall not disclose such Confidential Information and shall use it only in accordance with the terms of the license agreement you entered into with the CIAD-UTBM.

 http://www.ciad-lab.fr/
 ```